isabela-lima/the-herta-theme/README.md

 └── README.md               # This file
 ```

+## ♿ Accessibility

+The Herta Theme is designed with accessibility in mind.
+All themes are validated for WCAG (Web Content Accessibility Guidelines) compliance:

+### Contrast Ratios

+- **Primary Text**: Meets WCAG AA Normal (4.5:1) for optimal readability
+- **Secondary Text**: Minimum 2.5:1 for less critical information
+- **UI Accents**: Minimum 1.95:1 for large UI elements (status bars, buttons, etc.)

+### Validation

+The build process automatically validates contrast ratios for all color combinations to ensure accessibility standards are met.
+This validation runs during:

+- Theme generation (`npm run build`)
+- CI/CD pipeline checks
+- Pre-commit validation

+All four theme variants (Dark, Light, Pastel Dark, Pastel Light) are tested to ensure they meet these accessibility requirements.

 ## 🎯 Design Philosophy

 **Semantic Color System**: Colors are named by purpose, not appearance, making maintenance and consistency easier.